Recently at church we examined Romans 9. The second service Question and Answer time brought forward the question of this post.

 2. “For if God did not spare the natural branches, he will not spare you either” Romans 11:21.
 There are many verses we could add to this position as well.

-Because there are enough verses (or data) for both the Arminian and Calvinistic positions to feel somewhat justified, I (at least at the Pastoral level) put this doctrine in the second of the following categories.
+Because there are enough verses (or data) for both the Arminian and Calvinistic positions to feel somewhat justified.

 Since there has typically been some disagreement throughout the centuries (At least since Protestantism began in the 1500’s), I think there is good room in the body of Christ to have some different views on the subject while being part of the same local Church.
 In fact, I think this gives us a quality that the world is looking for.
 Thus, I welcome disagreement.